Some people dream of running a marathon one day. I’m not one of them.

 But I made it to the top of Salkantay Pass.
 It took four hours, and I did it.

-This is the photo, a view from day two, that convinced me I wanted to hike Salkantay:
+This is the photo someone shot on their day two, that had first convinced me I wanted to hike Salkantay:

 It was so cold and so wet at the top that I only stayed for a minute before continuing down the other side, where it was slightly more protected from the wind.